mariiamel/react-dinos-intro/README.md

 Inside of `./src` folder, create a new React Component file called `Post.js`.

-Write a new React component object that has the following properties:
+Write a new React component object that accepts the following properties:

 - `postTitle`
 - `author`